amritank/an-blog/README.md

 7. Moreover, the website has a light/dark mode toggle button at the top right corner of the page which will toggle the background/font color of the page between light and dark mode.
 ![alt_text](assets/images/blog-entries-dark.png)
+&nbsp;
 ![alt_text](assets/images/index-dark.png)

-8. The author's info is presented in the footer in the blog entries page as shows below.
+9. The author's info is presented in the footer in the blog entries page as shows below.

-Installation
+## Installation
 N/A

-Usage
+## Usage
 In order to view the portfolio page visit: https://amritank.github.io/an-blog/

-License
+## License
 Please refer to the LICENSE in the repo.